vesterbrook/codeChallenges/README.md

 SQLite version 3.19.3 2017-06-27 16:48:08

 ### System dependencies
-Run bundle install to install gems
+Run bundle install
+Run rake db:migrate

 ### Configuration
-Enter Sandbox credentials into the application.yml -merchant id, public key, and private key
+Enter Sandbox credentials into the config/application.yml file -merchant id, public key, and private key

+These keys can be found in your sandbox account.
+If you don't have an account visit here https://www.braintreepayments.com/sandbox

 ### Run the code
 Run rails server